-I didn’t want to listen, and I didn’t want to forgive, but I gave my friend the chance to share why she had been MIA for so long.
+At first, I didn’t want to listen, and I didn’t want to forgive, but I gave my friend the chance to share why she had been MIA for so long.
 As I took the time to let her talk, I learned that she was suffering from a painful illness the past few months.
 My heart softened.
-I prayed with her, and I even had the chance to share how confused and hurt I had felt when she had canceled our plans.
+I prayed with her, and I shared how confused and hurt I had felt when she canceled our plans.
 She understood how I felt, and we both agreed to be more open with each other in the future.

-It wasn’t easy to set aside my hurt and frustration when I met with my friend, but it was worth it.
+It wasn’t easy to be vulnerable and compassionate when I met with my friend, but it was worth it.
 If you’re struggling to forgive a friend who has hurt you, take a few moments to pray through these Proverbs from God’s Word to remember what our love towards our friends is worth:

 Lord, I don’t feel like forgiving my friend.
-I feel hurt and angry, and I’d rather just yell at them or cut them off.
+I feel hurt and angry, and I’d rather just yell or cut my friend off.
 But I value our friendship too much to destroy it.
 Please show me how to forgive my friend.

-- Hate stirs up trouble, but love forgives all offences. — Proverbs 10:12 (GNTD)
+Hate stirs up trouble, but love forgives all offenses. — Proverbs 10:12

 God, help me remember the good times in our friendship.
 Show me how to sensitively approach my friend with my hurt feelings.
-Help me to be open to hearing their side of things and to genuinely forgiving them.
+Help me to be open to hearing the other side of things.

 if you forgive them,